-Chatoyance is a captivating optical phenomenon where certain gemstones exhibit a concentrated band of light that resembles a cat’s eye.
+Chatoyancy is a captivating optical phenomenon where certain gemstones exhibit a concentrated band of light that resembles a cat’s eye.
+This band forms perpendicular to the length of the parallel inclusions and moves across the surface of the stone as it is rotated.
 This effect, often seen in cabochon-cut gems like chrysoberyl and tiger’s eye, is caused by light reflecting off parallel inclusions within the stone.
+The band of light forms due to the alignment of these inclusions and is visible along the observer's line, shifting in position as the gem or the observer's position changes.
 Many gems exhibit chatoyancy; however, it is not present in every specimen.
-Chatoyance can occur in many gems, including notable examples such as tiger's eye, chrysoberyl, emerald, and tourmaline, showcasing the diversity and beauty of gemstones exhibiting this phenomenon.
+Chatoyance and related optical forms, such as asterism, are created by the way light interacts with internal structures in gemstones.
+Chatoyance can occur in many gems, including notable examples such as tiger’s eye, chrysoberyl, emerald, and tourmaline, showcasing the diversity and beauty of gemstones exhibiting this phenomenon.
 In this article, we’ll dive into what creates chatoyance, various gemstones that display it, and how these stones are cut and evaluated.

 Key Takeaways